kranzky/insoluble/folly.md

 "Guys, look closer at that blackened upside!"
 Mike exclaimed.
 Jay and Christopher leaned in to examine the peculiar markings more closely, their faces inches from the wall.
 The trio felt a shiver run down their spines as they realized the significance of the symbols etched into the surface.

-Exposition;9:SHIVER SYMBOLS SIGNIFICANCE CONNECTION ADO

 The symbols seemed to have a direct connection to Ado and Lloyd's Folly, confirming their suspicions that these mysteries were intertwined.
 As they discussed the potential implications of their discovery, Rob entered the room, his expression a mix of curiosity and concern.

-Dialogue;4:ROB EXPLAIN

 "Explain this," Rob demanded, gesturing towards the markings on the wall.
 Mike began to recount their findings from the carriage, the hidden compartment, and the steps leading to this room, while Jay and Christopher chimed in with additional details and theories.

-Exposition;6:THEORIES PIECES PUZZLE

 As they shared their theories, the pieces of the puzzle slowly began to fall into place.
 The room seemed to hum with energy as the group worked together, unraveling the enigma that was Lloyd's Folly and Ado's hidden secrets.

 "Mike, this market is pretty bad to spend time in," Christopher said, eyeing the surroundings cautiously.
 Jay nodded in agreement, sensing the unease in the air.
 They continued down the narrow alley, the walls closing in around them.
 The faint markings on the walls seemed to grow more complex and intricate here, as if they were nearing something significant.

-exposition;14:FADED SYMBOLS SHADOWS STRANGE LIGHT

 Faded symbols danced in the shadows, illuminated by a strange light source that seemed to defy logic, beckoning the trio further into the depths of the alley.

-dialogue;9:JAY HINT SECRETS WALK

 "Guys, I think these symbols hint at more secrets," Jay whispered, as they cautiously walked forward.

-exposition;7:ROB SUPERVISOR FOLLOW BEHIND

 Rob, their supervisor, followed closely behind, his reluctance now mixed with a growing curiosity.

-exposition;20:DISCOVERED HIDDEN DOOR COMPLEX MECHANISM UNLOCK

 Suddenly, they discovered a hidden door, complete with a complex mechanism that appeared to require a specific sequence to unlock it.

-dialogue;5:CHRISTOPHER TRY

 "Let's give it a try," Christopher suggested, studying the intricate lock.

 Christopher's face reddens as he clenches his fists, seemingly devouring the sight of an insect scurrying nearby.

-Exposition;8:WALLS TIGHTENING CLOSER MYSTERIOUS

-Exposition;5:INSECT VANISHES SUDDENLY

-Exposition;10:CHRISTOPHER FOCUS LOCK MECHANISM

-Exposition;6:JAY MIKE WATCH

-Dialogue;4:"The intent nowadays is to lodge in our ears," said Jay.
+"The intent nowadays is to lodge in our ears," said Jay.

-Dialogue;9:"He'll boil in hell for this," Christopher repeated, furrowing his brow.
+"He'll boil in hell for this," Christopher repeated, furrowing his brow.

 As they continued, the walls seemed to tighten closer around them, adding to the mysterious atmosphere.
 The insect that had caught Christopher's attention vanished suddenly, as if swallowed by the darkness.
 Trying to shake off the distraction, Christopher focused on the lock mechanism, determined to unlock the door.
 Jay and Mike watched intently, ready to assist if needed.